-I am the Vice Chair of the State, Veteran, and Military Affairs committee and sit on the Health and Insurance committee, and I listen to testimony and review bills that come in front of these committees.
-Furthermore, I present my own bills and sponsor other legislator bills that support the interests of District 12’s top issues.
-To learn more about what I do on these committees and to view the bills that have already introduced, either as a primary- or co-sponsor, please click below.
+I am the Vice Chair of the State Affairs Committee, I serve on the Health and Insurance committee, and I serve on the Interim Joint House and Senate Energy Committee.
+To learn more about what I do on these committees and to view the bills that I have worked on, please click below.

 For the past several years, many communities and homeowners have had to deal with the rapid expansion of oil and gas into their backyards.
 These large industrial operations are disruptive and dangerous.
 Last year this problem became personal for me when I received the letter from Crestone Peak Resources stating their intent to put a massive, multi-well production pad 500 feet from my home.
 My wife Allison and I are oil and gas impacted Coloradans.
 You can count on me to do everything I can to protect our state’s health and safety.

 - Halting new drilling.
 With four people dead and countless unreported explosions, fires, accidents, spills, and gas and oil leaks, the industry has proven they are not drilling safely.